GameDesignCurriculum/C2-U2-Project2U-Shipbuilding-101/Instructions/README.md

-Add the assignment instructions and any provided materials in this folder
+Refer to **Course 2 Unit 2 Project 2 Shipbuilding 101 Instructions** for the instructions for this project